Analytic calculations of the spectra of ultra high energy cosmic ray nuclei. II. The general case of background radiation: Coupled Kinetic Equations (CKE)

-In this section we review the CKE method, putting together all the details discussed in paper I. The modification consists in the inclusion of the EBL photon density $n_{\rm EBL}(\epsilon,z)$, which modifies the photo-disintegration life-time $\tau_A(\Gamma,t)$ of a nucleus in cosmological epoch $t$.
+In this section we develop further the CKE method, putting together all the details discussed in paper I. The modification consists in the inclusion of the EBL photon density $n_{\rm EBL}(\epsilon,z)$, which affects the photo-disintegration lifetime $\tau_A(\Gamma,t)$ of a nucleus at cosmological epoch $t$.